-- 5 Under Source for restore, select From database then select the Jame of the backup database copy you want to use for the restore operation. - 6 In the Select the backup sets to test re table, st 'ea, the check box for the database you want to restore. - 7 In the Select a page pane (othe upper left-har dooner of the window), click Options. - 8 In the Restore Options area, select the Overwrite the existing database check box. - 9 Click [OK].
+- 5. Under Source for restore, select From database, and then select the name of the backup database copy you want to use for the restore operation. - 6.
+In the Select the backup sets to restore table, select the check box for the database you want to restore. - 7.
+In the Select a page pane (in the upper left-hand corner of the window), click Options. - 8.
+In the Restore Options area, select the Overwrite the existing database check box. - 9.
+Click [OK].

-A Restore of database completed accessfully message appears when the restoration operation is finished.
+A Restore of database completed successfully message appears when the restoration operation is finished.

-- ONE: The restore process overwrites any changes you made to the database since the last time you seated a backup. - 10If you restore a Farmates database, you must run the security.fix procedure as follows:
+The restore process overwrites any changes you made to the database since the last time you created a backup.

+10. If you restored an Estimates database, you must run the security.fix procedure as follows:

-- a In SQL Management Studio, locate and then expand the folder for the estimates database that you restored. - a Click Programmability -> Stored Procedures. - b Scroll to the security.fix stored procedure, right click the file, and then click Execute Stored Procedure. - c Click [OK].
+- a.
+In SQL Management Studio, locate and then expand the folder for the estimates database that you restored. - b.
+Click Programmability -> Stored Procedures. - c.
+Scroll to the security.fix stored procedure, right click the file, and then click Execute Stored Procedure. - d.
+Click [OK].